jlab-hep/localdb-docs/docs/qcflow/register_children.md

   - Manufactuer serial number: Check [Spreadsheet](https://docs.google.com/spreadsheets/d/1OqOUhGu_tBYJXXhzD7B5GtiS1nLSQiVCOWlQe9BCIIM/edit?usp=sharing)
   - Version of component: prototype

+!!!
+Warning
+    If you can not find component type, you need to add component type as one of the components handled by your institute.
+Please go to your institute page and fix.

 <br>
 After registering children, we can register a new bare module and module to DB!